Mark Free End of Cantilever Beam and its Impact on the Analysis & Design of Cantilever Beam

 Hence the analysis is not affected by the cantilever marking.

-Model C Workaround
+RC Model C Workaround

 Since 1B20 bending moment diagram is more akin to cantilever, for more accurate design it should be treated as cantilever.
-This can only be done if 1B22 if not connected to the same node or joint.
+This can only be done if 1B22 is not connected to the same node or joint.

 As workaround, we can remodel beam 1B20 using another node by created another axis intersection as shown below: